 What does Sky offer?

 Sky has been in the business of providing TV to the UK since the 1980s.
-They now offer a satellite service beaming hundreds of channels into home in the UK and Ireland, including a large number of Sky channels.
-There are plans for the UK to switch to digital TV by 2012, and Sky is at the forefront of that switch - they're also offering cutting edge viewing services such as high definition and Sky+.
+They now offer a satellite service beaming hundreds of channels into home in the UK and Ireland, including a large number of Sky's own channels.

-Sky Digital offers the widest selection of digital TV channels in the UK - admittedly, there's an awful lot of tat, channel-wise (quiz shows, babestation, shopping channels, etc), but there's a high number of quality channels too.
+Sky Digital offers the widest selection of digital TV channels in the UK - admittedly, there's an awful lot of tat, channel-wise (quiz shows, Babestation, shopping channels, etc), but there's a high number of quality channels too.
 Here's what we think are the key benefits of signing to Sky:

 • Technology: Perhaps consider paying a little extra and going for Sky+.
 A Sky+ box records TV shows onto a built-in hard disk.
 It really will change the way you watch TV.
 Record two different channels at the same time, pause and rewind live TV, and take advantage of the EPG, to browse and select shows to record up to 7 days in the future.
-If you're serious about your TV viewing, consider going for Sky HD to get High-definition TV.

 Should I subscribe?